 The Authority maintains restricted accounts and funds as required per the Bond Resolutions or other externally imposed restrictions.
-Cash and cash equivalents and investments as of December 31, 2023 and 2022 are restricted as follows:
+Cash and cash equivalents and investments as of December 31, 2024 and 2023 are restricted as follows:

-2023 2022
+2024 2023

-Senior Bonds Debt Service Reserve Fund \$ 95,091,446 94,430,151
+Senior Bonds Debt Service Reserve Fund \$ 94,943,742 95,091,446

-Senior Bonds Debt Service Account 39,185,331 35,435,592
+Senior Bonds Debt Service Account 34,889,883 39,185,331

-Operating Reserve Fund 13,750,629 11,560,017
+Operating Reserve Fund 15,723,402 13,750,629

-Trust Revenue Fund 13,319,100 12,895,843
+Trust Revenue Fund 21,791,391 13,319,100

-\$ 161,346,506 154,321,603
+\$ 167,348,418 161,346,506

 The restricted funds and accounts have been established in accordance with the Bond Resolutions or other externally imposed restrictions.
-The Authority maintains other restricted accounts that do not have any funding requirements and thus have a \$0 balance as of December 31, 2023 and 2022 and are not shown above.
+The Authority maintains other restricted accounts that do not have any funding requirements and thus have a \$0 balance as of December 31, 2024 and 2023 and are not shown above.
 The Bond Resolutions provide, among other provisions, that certain accounting procedures be followed, and certain funds and accounts be established to provide bondholders a degree of security against certain contingencies.
 Brief descriptions of these funds and accounts are as follows:

 Senior Bonds Debt Service Reserve Fund - Pursuant to the Bond Resolutions, a Senior Bonds Debt Service Reserve Fund was established solely for the benefit of the holders of the Senior Bonds in the event amounts on deposit in the Senior Bonds Debt Service Account are insufficient to make required payments.
-As of December 31, 2023 and 2022, the Senior Bonds Debt Service Reserve Fund requirement was \$118.0 million, and the account was fully funded as of December 31, 2023 and 2022, with balances of \$120.1 million and \$119.4 million, respectively.
+As of December 31, 2024 and 2023, the Senior Bonds Debt Service Reserve Fund requirement was \$118.0 million, and the account was fully funded as of December 31, 2024 and 2023, with balances of \$119.9 million and \$120.1 million, respectively.
 The change in year-end balances is due to fair value fluctuations.
-These balances include cash and cash equivalents and investments of \$95.1 million and \$94.4 million as of December 31, 2023 and 2022, respectively, combined with the \$25 million available under a reserve fund surety bond provided by MBIA - administered by National Public Finance Guarantee (NPFG).
+These balances include cash and cash equivalents and investments of \$94.9 million and \$95.1 million as of December 31, 2024 and 2023, respectively, combined with the \$25 million available under a reserve fund surety bond provided by MBIA - administered by National Public Finance Guarantee (NPFG).
 Within the fund, the Authority holds numerous long-term investment securities, one of which is an investment agreement with Societe Generale.
 Under the agreement, among other provisions, Societe Generale pays the Authority 6.61% of the investment principal amount on a semiannual basis and must post collateral at a specified amount if their long-term unsecured credit rating is reduced below AA- by Standard and Poor's (S&P) or Aa3 by Moody's.
-Societe Generale was rated A by S&P and A1 by Moody's as of December 31, 2023 and 2022, respectively, and thus has posted collateral in accordance with the agreement.
+Societe Generale was rated A by S&P and A2 by Moody's as of December 31, 2024 and A by S&P and A1 by Moody's as of December 31, 2024, respectively, and thus has posted collateral in accordance with the agreement.
 The Authority may terminate the agreement at any time; however, Societe Generale may not terminate the agreement until final maturity in 2026.